meibenjin/GoogleSearchCrawler/README.md

     python should be installed in your computer. here is the official website: http://www.python.org
 2. BeautifulSoup

-    In order to extract search results from google, you would need a html parser, I have used BeautifulSoup. therefore, you need install BeautifulSoup in your python.
+    A html parser to extract search results from Google.
+BeautifulSoup(version 4) is better.

     For more information about BeautifuleSoup, please visit: http://www.crummy.com/software/BeautifulSoup/

 Use
 ----------------------